ItsVinodAdari/PSWindowsUpdate/README.md

 3da21691-e39d-4da6-8a4b-b43877bcb1b7 True      True      Windows Server Update Service
 ```

-That said, the logic in Michal's script is correct in that when -WindowsUdpate, -MicrosoftUpdate, and -ServiceID are **not** specified the process will default to whatever ServiceID has IsDefault=True (in most cases the Windows Server Update Service).
+That said, the logic in Michal's script is correct in that when -WindowsUpdate, -MicrosoftUpdate, and -ServiceID are **not** specified the process will default to whatever ServiceID has IsDefault=True (in most cases the Windows Server Update Service).
 This logic is shown below.

 ```powershell
 If($objService.IsDefaultAUService -eq $True)